djpardis/djpardis.github.io/_posts/2025-01-15-revisiting-moneyball.md

 The A's were excellent at drafting talent.
 And their lineup in 2002 was made up of more than just underdogs.

-**The Big Three**: Hudson (6th round, 1997), Mulder (2nd overall, 1998), and Zito (9th overall, 1999) were all top-10 picks.
+**The Big Three**.
+Tim Hudson (6th round, 1997), Mark Mulder (2nd overall, 1998), and Barry Zito (9th overall, 1999) were all top-10 picks.
 By 2002, this trio anchored Oakland's rotation with elite performance.

 **Miguel Tejada** (international signing, 1993) and **Eric Chavez** (10th overall, 1996) provided MVP-caliber offense and Gold Glove defense.
 Both were premium draft investments that matured into franchise cornerstones.